 Sisters Mercia Delgado (standing), 77, and Maris Stella Noriega, 83, members of the Oblate Sisters of Providence, Baltimore, Maryland.

-In 2012, of 548 religious communities submitting data to the National Religious Retirement Office, only 46 were adequately funded for retirement; 153 were less than 20 percent funded.
+In 2013, of 590 religious communities submitting data to the National Religious Retirement Office, only 45 were adequately funded for retirement; 216 were 20 percent or less funded.